 As I teach violin to young children, I expect a parent to be an active observer of the lesson, watching carefully so that during practice times at home, skills from the lesson are reinforced.
 As a child grows and gains more independence, the parent will have the option of sitting in a nearby room during the lesson or dropping the child off for the duration of the lesson.
 If this is the case, please be prompt in picking up your child at the correct ending time of the lesson.

 As mentioned above, regular practice is a requirement to be a successful violinist.
 As the student begins to enjoy the music being produced, he/she should be motivated to continue practicing and thus improve little by little.
 On the other hand, sporadic, inconsistent practice results in frustration for everyone and limits the progress that is possible .
 Students under the age of 7 should practice 10-15 minutes 5-6 days per week.
-Students 8 years old and above are also expected to practice 5-6 days per week but for 30-40 minutes each practice time.
+Students 8 years old and above are also expected to practice 5-6 days per week for about 20-30 minutes each practice time.
 Yes, practice takes diligence and commitment, and yes, I believe it's great for kids to be involved in a variety of activities, but the benefit of committing to consistently practicing violin will pay off in the long run.
 Parents have the responsibility of making sure that regular practice is built into the family's schedule.